spotts2010/global-stay-2/README.md

 ## Features Implemented

 - **Homepage**: Displays curated collections and top-rated stays.
-Includes a comprehensive search form.
+Includes a comprehensive search form and an interactive map.
 - **Accommodation Listings & Details**: Pages dynamically pull data from Firestore to display property information.
 - **Search & Results**: Users can search for properties, and the results are displayed on a dedicated page.
 - **Authentication**: Full login and signup flows with email/password and Google authentication are implemented.